Optimal ratcheting of dividend payout under Brownian motion surplus: Introduction

 \section{Introduction}

-The study of optimally pay dividends from a dynamic surplus process in insurance goes back at least to \cite{de1957impostazione} and \cite{gerber1969entscheidungskriterien}.
-In an optimal dividend payout problem, the objective (of the insurance company) is to find an optimal dividend payout strategy to maximize the expectation of the total discounted dividend payouts until bankruptcy (i.e. the ruin time).
-The optimal dividend payout strategy shall be a tradeoff between the dividend compensations to the shareholders and the managed surplus process to secure the position so as to avoid ruin or delay the ruin time.
-The underlying surplus process can be modeled by different stochastic processes.
-The most popular ones include compound Poisson model (\cite{gerber2006optimal}, \cite{albrecher2020optimal}); Brownian motion model (\cite{asmussen1997controlled}, \cite{gerber2004optimal}, \cite{azcue2005optimal}), and jump-diffusion model (\cite{belhaj2010optimal}).
-The dividend payout strategy can be constrained in different sets as well (see \cite{avanzi2009strategies} for an overview).
+The study of optimally paying dividends from a dynamic stochastic surplus process goes back at least to De Finetti \cite{de1957impostazione} and Gerber \cite{gerber1969entscheidungskriterien}.
+In an optimal dividend payout problem, the objective (of the company) is to find an optimal dividend payout strategy to maximize the expectation of the total discounted dividend payouts until bankruptcy (i.e. the ruin time).
+The optimal dividend payout strategy shall be a tradeoff between the dividend compensations to the shareholders and the managed surplus process to secure the position so as to avoid or delay the ruin time.
+The underlying surplus process can be modeled in many ways.
+The most popular ones include compound Poisson model (\cite{gerber2006optimal}, \cite{albrecher2020optimal}), drifted Brownian motion model (\cite{asmussen1997controlled}, \cite{gerber2004optimal}, \cite{azcue2005optimal}), jump-diffusion model (\cite{belhaj2010optimal}), {L\'evy model (\cite{Kyprianou2012},\cite{BayraktarKyprianou2013}), and other diffusion models (\cite{BayraktarEgami2010}, \cite{reppen2020optimal})}.
+The dividend payout strategy can be constrained to different types as well; for instance, { Bayraktar and Young \cite{BayraktarYoung2008} considered strategies which are functions of historical maximum wealth; Bayraktar and Egami \cite{BayraktarEgami2010} investigated impulse strategies; Angoshtari et al. \cite{angoshtari2019optimal} studied excess dividend rate with a drawdown constraint}; see \cite{avanzi2009strategies} for an overview).